sablier-labs/v2-core/README.md

 This is the recommended approach.

-Install Sablier V2 Core using your favorite package manager, e.g., with Bun:
+Install Lockup using your favorite package manager, e.g., with Bun:

 ```shell
 bun add @sablier/v2-core